Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

  Ext.   | Comment
 --------|-------------
-*.wmts | The WMTS server's WMTSCapabilities.xml sheet renamed to a unique name.
-*.tms | This is a small XML file to define all data needed to access TMS serves.
+*.wmts | The WMTS server's WMTSCapabilities.xml sheet renamed to a unique name. (see details below) *.tms | This is a small XML file to define all data needed to access TMS serves. (see details below)

 ### DEM Files

  Ext.   | Comment
 --------|-------------
 *.vrt | GDAL Virtual File.
-This is a wrapper format for all files supported by GDAL.
+This is a wrapper format for all files supported by GDAL. (see details below)

 ## Projection and Scaling